 About the Council

 Find out about the Council’s mission, goals, and history.
 More >>

 Learn about the Council's unique, multi-disciplinary, multi-university group of scientists and scholars.
 More >>

 The Council has created a series of publications to marry the science of early childhood and brain development with state-of-the-art communications research designed to effectively translate that knowledge for non-scientific audiences.
 More >>

-Major support for the Council has been provided by: the Birth to Five Policy Alliance, the Buffett Early Childhood Fund, Casey Family Programs, the Doris Duke Charitable Foundation, the John D. and Catherine T. MacArthur Foundation, the Norlien Foundation, and the Pierre and Pamela Omidyar Fund, an advised fund of the Silicon Valley Community Foundation.
+Major support for the Council has been provided by: The Alliance for Early Success, Buffett Early Childhood Fund, Casey Family Programs, Doris Duke Charitable Foundation, The John D. and Catherine T. MacArthur Foundation, Norlien Foundation, and the Pierre and Pamela Omidyar Fund, an advised fund of the Silicon Valley Community Foundation.